 No Selling!
 No experience needed!
-We help you every step..
+We help you every step ...

 From the very beginning, our FREE illustrated, proved sales manual, sound movies, banners and advertising materials, will guide you step by step to fabulous success with FOOSBALL.
-We show you how to get levelings. show you how to get locations . . . how to install . . . how to promote . . . how to make one location lead to another and another.
+We show you how to get locations . . how to install . . how to promote . . how to make one location lead to another and another.

 We even help you with financing through your local bank.
-In addition, you will receive our FREE monthly Dealer NEWSLETTER to give you all the latest news on FOOSBALL.
+In addition, you will receive our FREE monthly Dealer NEWSCETTER to give you all the latest news on FOOSBALL.
 Follow our proved step by step program and you can-